jwe080/etpb/docs/source/index.rst

    :caption: Contents:

-Here's the short list:

-* :ref:`Getting Started`
-* Meeting Calendar
-* Imaging Procedures
-* Training Opportunities
-* Publications

 Getting Started
 ===============

+New here?
 There are lots of training and things to sign up for.
-:ref:`GettingStarted`
+Try :ref:`GettingStarted`

 Imaging Meetings